esther-cs/spcc-form-3-cl-hw/README.md

 Part 2: The waiting length in part 1 in each trial can be different because of the randomness.
 Find out the minimum and maximum waiting length among 10000 trials (for the same target).
 Sample output.

+### T2_Ex2: Selection Sort
+After reading the data, add Python code to sort the data according to (a) User ID
+(b) Age
+(c) Height
+In each case, print the median values after the sorting is done.